Cord Cutting Guides, News, and Reviews

 If you are a cord cutter like me, then you likely also have some interest in the ability to change your apparent browsing location.
 With several streaming services and other content providers restricting content based on country or region, this feature of VPNs has gotten quite a bit of notice.
 However, content providers have become good at preventing this type of access, so it’s not guaranteed to work with most VPNs.

 Now, back to CyberGhost.
 All their plans allow you to browse the web or stream content on up to seven devices at once with no bandwidth limit.
 Where some VPNs focus on massive customizability.
-Others, like TunnelBear, try to be as simple as possible.
+Others, like TunnelBear (see plans and pricing), try to be as simple as possible.
 CyberGhost is somewhere in the middle.
 You can customize your VPN protocol, but they limit you to 2-3 of the best protocols available, allowing only WireGuard and IKEv2 on most devices.

 CyberGhost allows you to selectively block ads, malicious websites, and online tracking.
 They also let you automate redirects only to secure versions of a website and auto-compress images and other elements to decrease data usage.
 Although you could get all of these through plugins or other applications, there are certainly advantages to having them all in one place.